-If you don’t fancy driving, you can take a coach from Perth to Margaret River with South West Coach Lines via Busselton or with TransWA via Bunbury.
-The coaches are comfortable and you get a generous allowance for stowed and hand luggage.
+Western Australia is vast and remote, and public transport is limited.
+However, you can take a coach from Perth to Margaret River with South West Coach Lines via Busselton.
+The journey takes 5 hours and you get a generous luggage allowance.

 Getting around Margaret River

-If you're not travelling as part of a private tour, you really need a car to get around Margaret River.
-Apart from the coaches in and out of the Margaret River region, there is no public transport.
-The main township is compact and easy to walk around, but it's difficult to explore the region and get to the wineries and beaches if you don’t have a car.
+If you're not travelling to Margaret River as part of a tour, you really need a car to get around.
+Apart from coach and train in and out of the Margaret River region, there's no public transport.
+The main township is compact and easy to walk around, but it's difficult to explore the wineries and beaches without a vehicle.

 Leave the planning and logistics to us and join us on a small group tour.
 Our Margaret River trips begin in Perth.